People

 Dr. Tahlia Bragg (she/her pronouns in English and Spanish) is a Clinical Neuropsychology Postdoctoral Associate at Boston University Chobanian & Avedesian School of Medicine in the Chronic Traumatic Encephalopathy (CTE) Center.
 She completed her doctoral training in Clinical Psychology at Fielding Graduate University.
 Most recently, she was a Psychology Intern at The Center for Multicultural Training in Psychology (CMTP) at Boston University Chobanian & Avedisian School of Medicine & Boston Medical Center, where her clinical foci were providing behavioral and psychotherapeutic interventions in systems-based care for children and families, and older adults.

-Dr. Bragg’s research interests began in her undergraduate studies and consistently emphasizes Black racial disparities and the associations between health inequities and Alzheimer’s Disease and related dementias.
-Her dissertation examined how childhood and adolescent stress exposure influenced the risk for accelerated cognitive aging and poorer physical and mental health outcomes in self-identifying Black people.
-Her postdoctoral research emphasizes identifying disparities in the setting of CTE that impact people who self-identify as Black.
-She is also a scholar in the 2023 Cohort of the Emerging Scholars Program on Black men’s brain health in partnership with the NFL Alumni Association, Alzheimer’s Association, and the National Institute of Aging.
-Currently, her projects examine associations between racial self-identification and health behaviors and barriers to health-seeking on neurocognitive and neurobehavioral dysregulation outcomes.
+Dr. Bragg’s research interests began in her undergraduate studies and consistently emphasizes social factors and the associations between social context and Alzheimer’s Disease and related dementias.
+Her dissertation examined how childhood and adolescent stress exposure influenced the risk for accelerated cognitive aging and poorer physical and mental health outcomes.
+She is also a scholar in the 2023 Cohort of the Emerging Scholars Program on men’s brain health in partnership with the NFL Alumni Association, Alzheimer’s Association, and the National Institute of Aging.
+Currently, her projects examine associations between self-identification and health behaviors and barriers to health-seeking on neurocognitive and neurobehavioral dysregulation outcomes.
 Her current leadership roles include Secretary & Treasurer of the Cultural Neuropsychology Special Interest Group (SIG) and the Annual Program Representative of the Student Liaison Committee for the International Neuropsychological Society (INS).

 Benjamin Culp